Deepayan137/blog/_posts/2020-08-26-building_ocr.md

 Here, `-c` refers to the number of word images you want to generate. `words.txt` file contains our input word vocabulary while `--output_dir` and `-ft` refer to the output and font file respectively.
 You can similarly generate the test word images for evaluating the performance of your OCR.
 However, ensure that words for training and testing are mutually exclusive to each other.

-Now that we have generated the word images, let us display a few images using matlplotlib
+Okay, now that we have generated the word images, let us display a few images using matlplotlib
 %# TODO diplay images from folder

-Lets start importing the libraries that we would need to build our OCR
+Now lets start importing the libraries that we would need to build our OCR

 ```python